Suvassingh/Ecommerce-Website/README.md

 # Ecommerce-Website
 This is my first project.
 <br>
-E-commerce website using MERN and stripe for payment system.
+E-commerce website using MERN and stripe for payment .